 Interested in this tour?
 Book it here.

-Getting there: Take the road past Banteay Srey for about 12km, and there will be a sign and parking area on the left.
+The Kbal Spean site is approximately 49 km north of Siem Reap.
+To get there, you can take the road past Banteay Srei for about 12 km, and there will be a sign and parking area on the left.